HarukaKinen/Camplified-go/README.md

 An endless loop of API request to check map's status, if the map is ranked, it will play a sound to notify you.

+***Camplified is not working with classic loved camping, program will not react to the LOVED status.***

 ### Sound Effect

 Campilfied's sound is based on Windows' ``kernel32.dll``'s [``Beep``](https://learn.microsoft.com/en-us/windows/win32/api/utilapiset/nf-utilapiset-beep) function.
 This is a part of Windows API.
 If your Windows doesn't have ``kernel32.dll``, you **can't run** Campilfied.
 This should't be happen in most cases.